francoriba/shelter_market_rest_api/README.md

 * To deploy this project you just need to clone this project and the [frontend project](https://github.com/GabrielEValenzuela/survivalMarket).
 Then just run `docker-compose up -d` from /deployment.
 You're all set. :thumbsup:

+The frontend is integrated as a git submodule, so remember to run ` git submodule update --init`.

 </details>